Vacancy note: Social Policy Analyst; Labour Market Expert

-We offer a supportive and flexible working environment and a remuneration package compatible with expertise and demonstrated experience.
+We offer flexible working hours and a remuneration package compatible with expertise and demonstrated experience.

 Affordable housing for low-income families